Break the Construction Glass Ceiling: Women in the C-Suite

 The Leadership Academy

-At NAWIC we provide women with the resources they need to help continue this growth in the industry.
-NAWIC has recently partnered with the Ambition Theory to create the NAWIC Leadership Academy, an educational coaching resource for women in construction who are looking to join leadership positions.
-Both NAWIC and Ambition Theory have come together to use their own skills and resources for women in the industry to create a place to help the break barriers that have prevented women from holding leadership roles in the industry.
+At NAWIC, we provide women with the resources they need to continue growing within the construction industry.
+NAWIC created the NAWIC Leadership Academy as an educational coaching resource for women in construction who are looking to step into leadership positions.
+The program brings together expert guidance, practical tools, and a supportive community to help break down barriers that have historically prevented women from holding leadership roles in the industry.

-The Leadership Academy offers so many great courses that help build confidence and teach strategic leadership skills that can help elevate the company that you work for.
-It’s a great way to network and join an online community that is dedicated to helping each other with coaches, classes, and guest speakers all there to help you succeed.
-These resources are open to all women in construction and if you are interested in joining an info session, visit nawicleadershipacademy.org.
+The Leadership Academy offers a wide range of courses designed to build confidence and develop strategic leadership skills that can elevate both individual careers and the companies they work for.
+It also provides valuable networking opportunities and access to an online community of peers, coaches, and guest speakers who are dedicated to helping participants succeed.
+These resources are open to all women in construction.
+If you are interested in joining an information session, visit nawicleadershipacademy.org.

 NAWIC has more than 5,500 members in 120 chapters across the US, and affiliates across the globe.
 Contact a chapter near you to learn more.